About BPR | Blue Ridge Public Radio

 Where NPR feels right at home.

 Welcome to Blue Ridge Public Radio, NPR’s home in Western North Carolina.
-You’ll find BPR News, which offers extensive local and national news coverage in our signature NPR style.
-And longtime listeners of WCQS – now under its new name, BPR Classic – will find the exact same blend of NPR programming, entertainment and classical music.
+You’ll find BPR News, which offers extensive local, national and international news coverage in our signature NPR style.
+And its sister station, BPR Classic, provides listeners with a stimulating blend of NPR programming, entertainment and classical music.